-Since July 2020, he joined Zero Power, start-up company, as a senior electrical engineer.
+Since July 2020, he joined Zerro Power Systems as a Senior Analog Design Engineer.

 Kawsar received his B.Tech. degree in electrical engineering from the National Institute of Technology, Durgapur, India in 2011.
 From 2011 to 2014, prior to joining NUS as a research scholar, he was with the Indian Oil Corporation Limited, India, where he worked as an Operations Officer.

-At PEng Lab, he worked on high-frequency AC-DC and DC-DC power converters for data centers.
+During his Ph.D. study, he worked on high-frequency AC-DC and DC-DC power converters for data centers.
 He received his Ph.D. degree in April, 2018.
+This research was co-advised with Prof. Pritam Das.
 He then joined University of Oxford as a postdoctoral researcher.

 QU Zisen - Visiting Ph.D.
 Candidate